 Understanding the new and expanded employee retention credit

-Many physicians are always looking for legitimate tools to reduce taxes.
+Orthopedists, and many physicians for that matter, are always looking for legitimate tools to reduce taxes.
 The employee retention credit is one such tool.

-Therefore, if a medical practice had a full or partial government shutdown due to COVID-19 or the gross receipts for any quarter in 2020 decreased 50% compared to the same quarter in 2019, the business would qualify for the credit.
+Therefore, if an orthopedic practice had a full or partial government shutdown due to COVID-19 or the gross receipts for any quarter in 2020 decreased 50% compared to the same quarter in 2019, the business would qualify for the credit.
 The maximum credit per employee was $5,000 (50% of the $10,000 maximum).

 Full-time equivalent employees